Percentage Calculator

 A percentage is a number or ratio expressed as a fraction of 100.
 It is often denoted using the percent sign '%', the word 'percent', or the abbreviation 'pct'.
 For example, 45% represents 45 out of 100, or 0.45.

-1. Percentage Calculation
+1. Calculate Percentage

-• Find the Part (What is X% of Y?)
-You want to buy a coat originally priced at $200 that is on sale for 85% of its original price.
+The formula is this: Part = Whole × (Percentage / 100).
+For example, you want to buy a coat originally priced at $200 that is on sale for 85% of its original price.
+Using the formula: 200 × (85 / 100) = $170.
+Your sale price is $170.

 • Find the Percentage (X is what percent of Y?)
-In a class of 50 students, 20 are girls.
-You want to calculate the percentage of girls.

 2. Percentage Change